Saturday 22nd November 2014.

 If you need advice about your Dalmatian his or her health, behaviour, diet or any other problems you have encountered please contact our Central Co-ordinator on (07905) 495084 (urgent enquiries only) or email us again via the contact us page of the website.

 Please note: Our volunteers are unpaid and work full or part-time in addition to helping our spotted friends.
-Please be patient we will respond as soon as possible to any messages left.
+Please be patient we will respond to phone messages as soon as possible.